LS-DYNA

 LS-DYNA is used by companies and universities worldwide to simulate

-a whole range of different engineering problems.
-These include:
+a whole range of different engineering problems including;

 Crashworthiness Simulation